TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 The ideas are quite straightforward.

-As for the thinning, first of all: if one of the vectors in $\mathcal A$ is the zero vector, then we can omit that vector.
+As for the thinning, first of all, if one of the vectors in $\mathcal A$ is the zero vector, then we can omit that vector.

 For the remaining vectors,  starting from the second vector we act as follows: